 Summer temperatures start in May and last until late September, and highs can reach up to 120°.
 Considering most everything you do here is outdoors, I advise against visiting then, as hiking can quickly become dangerous during temperatures like that.

-Similar to hotter parks like Zion, the best time to visit Death Valley is in the winter if you don’t tolerate the heat well.
+Similar to hotter parks like Zion and White Sands National Park, the best time to visit Death Valley is in the winter if you don’t tolerate the heat well.
 That way, you can enjoy the outdoors much more, with temperatures around 70°.
+It’s a great US winter vacation if you’re looking to get away for a few days.

 Just know that everyone else wants to visit during this time so you’ll see more people and need to book hotels in advance.